timothee-alby/RunToScore/README.md

 RunToScore was a project made in 4 days to discover the C# language and the Windows Phone SDK.

-The app is on the Windows Phone marketplace but need a maj to continue working.
-The maj is no planned.
+The app is on the Windows Phone marketplace but need an update to continue working (because of a Bing Maps API change).
+The update is no planned.

 More about me: [**timothee.alby.fr**](http://timothee.alby.fr)